De Broglie–Bohm theory: Exploiting nonlocality

 De Broglie and Bohm's causal interpretation of quantum mechanics was later extended by Bohm, Vigier, Hiley, Valentini and others to include stochastic properties.
 Bohm and other physicists, including Valentini, view the Born rule linking $R$ to the probability density function $\rho = R^2$ as representing not a basic law, but a result of a system having reached quantum equilibrium during the course of the time development under the Schrödinger equation.
 It can be shown that, once an equilibrium has been reached, the system remains in such equilibrium over the course of its further evolution: this follows from the continuity equation associated with the Schrödinger evolution of $\psi$.
 It is less straightforward to demonstrate whether and how such an equilibrium is reached in the first place.

 Antony Valentini has extended de Broglie–Bohm theory to include signal nonlocality that would allow entanglement to be used as a stand-alone communication channel without a secondary classical "key" signal to "unlock" the message encoded in the entanglement.
 This violates orthodox quantum theory but has the virtue of making the parallel universes of the chaotic inflation theory observable in principle.

-Unlike de Broglie–Bohm theory, on Valentini's theory the wavefunction evolution also depends on the ontological variables.
+Unlike de Broglie–Bohm theory, Valentini's theory the wavefunction evolution also depends on the ontological variables.
 This introduces an instability, a feedback loop that pushes the hidden variables out of "sub-quantal heat death".
 The resulting theory becomes nonlinear and non-unitary.
 Valentini argues that the laws of quantum mechanics are emergent and form a "quantum equilibrium" that is analogous to thermal equilibrium in classical dynamics, such that other "quantum non-equilibrium" distributions may in principle be observed and exploited, for which the statistical predictions of quantum theory are violated.
 It is controversially argued that quantum theory is merely a special case of a much wider nonlinear physics, a physics in which non-local (superluminal) signalling is possible, and in which the uncertainty principle can be violated.

+Three wave hypothesis

+More complex variants of this type of approach have appeared, for instance the three wave hypothesis of Ryszard Horodecki as well as other complicated combinations of de Broglie and Compton waves.
+To date there is no evidence that these are useful.